Family Fun! 10 Great Things To Do with Kids in Death Valley

 The Oasis at Death Valley in Furnace Creek is situated in a lush oasis surrounded by the vast and arid desert of Death Valley National Park — just 120 miles northwest of Las Vegas and 275 miles northeast of Los Angeles.
 The resort encompasses two hotels — the historic AAA Four Diamond, 66-room Inn at Death Valley and the family-oriented, 224-room Ranch at Death Valley.
 The entire resort has undergone a complete renaissance with an extensive renovation.
 The resort includes natural spring-fed pools, an 18-hole golf course, horse and carriage rides, world-renowned stargazing, and is surrounded by Death Valley National Park’s main attractions.
 For information and reservations, visit The Oasis at Death Valley or call 800-236-7916.

-For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com.
+For A World of Unforgettable Experiences available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com.